The green color is from spinach and mint. The flavor of mint prevails.

 Directions:

-Stir together the flour, sugar, salt and baking powder in a bowl.
+Traditional method: Stir together the flour, sugar, salt and baking powder in a bowl.

-Combine the egg yolks, milk, melted butter, spinach and mint in the vitamix blender and process until fully incorporated (#1) Pour that mixture into the flour mixture and stir well.
-Gently fold in the egg whites (all at once) (#2).
+Beat the egg whites in a separate, clean bowl, until they form stiff peaks.
+Combine milk, melted butter, spinach and mint in the vitamix blender and process until fully incorporated (#1).
+Add the egg yolks into the vitamix and whir again until mixture fully blended.
+Add the egg mixture into the flour and stir well.
+Gently fold the whipped egg whites in (all at once) (#2).

 Coat a small nonstick skillet lightly with the olive oil and heat over medium-high heat (#3).